copystar/do15/README.md

 Notice that the point coordinates are in the format <coordinates>longitude, latitude</latitude>.
 Some geoformats are long, lat and others are long, lat.
 This makes everyone sad.

-Also note that the data in the catalogue is out of date.
+Also note that the data in the City of Toronto Data catalogue is out of date.
 The site provides the location of Library Branch Locations (http://www.torontopubliclibrary.ca/data/library-data.kml) and Future Library Branch Locations (http://www.torontopubliclibrary.ca/data/new-library-data.kml) but all the future branches have now opened.

 I have already combined these files together into a new file called:
 https://github.com/copystar/do15/blob/master/combined-library-data.kml